-- ❖ Become life-long students of God's Word so that the Holy Spirit can strengthen their faith, knowledge and devotion. - Recognize the relationship between the things of this world and the grace of God in every area of the curriculum. - Strive for excellence in every aspect of their lives as a way to thank God for his grace. - Recognize their unique identity as God's children, priests, stewards, and witnesses in an increasingly non-Christian world. - Recognize their particular calling, vocation or career as a blessed way in which they are privileged to serve God and their neighbor. - Recognize the Christian family and congregation as special places for excelling in spiritual activity, Godly commitment, and loving service.
+- 1. Recognize that faith in Jesus Christ as their Savior from sin is the only way to heaven. - 2.
+Be life-long students of God's Word so that the Holy Spirit can strengthen their faith, knowledge and devotion. - 3.
+Recognize the relationship between the things of this world and the grace of God in every area of the - 4.
+Strive for excellence in every aspect of their lives as a way to thank God for His grace. - Recognize their unique identity as God's children, stewards, and witnesses in an increasingly non-Christian world. - 6.
+Recognize their particular calling, vocation or career as a blessed way in which they are privileged to serve God and their neighbor. - 7.
+Recognize the Christian family and congregation as special places for excelling in spiritual activity, godly commitment and loving service.